 Too Long on the Market

-A common question buyers and their agents ask are how long a house has been on the market, then compare it to the norm.
+A common question buyers and their agents ask is how long a house has been on the market, then compare it to the norm.
 There are many valid reasons a home can take longer to sell, but people think that if a house takes too long to sell, it must be something wrong.

 Your real estate agent is too busy.